JayGreentree/craftcms-live-platform/README.md

-# craftcms-live-platform
+# craftcms-live-platform (work in progress)
-inspired by @craftquest
+inspired by @ryanirelan from @craftquest

 ## Preview coming soon
 ##################################################